DebbieElabonga/Gallery/README.md

  View different photos that interest me.
  Click on a single photo to expand it and also view the details of the photo.
 The photo details must appear on a modal within the same route as the main page.
- Search for different categories of photos. (ie. Iconic, Symbiotic) Copy a link to the photo to share with my friends.
+ Search for different categories of photos. (ie. Travel, Food) Copy a link to the photo to share with my friends.
  View photos based on the location they were taken.
 Bugs